 The information on this page has been included to respond to questions that the Conservation Office has received in the past.
 If you have any questions, or if you know of other information or links that we might like to add to this page, please contact the Conservation Manager.

 Foxborough's Open Spaces

-Foxborough residents are fortunate to have several beautiful conservation areas right in their own "back yard," including 2,000+ acres of Town owned conservation properties, several recreation areas, and almost 1,000 acres of the State's F. Gilbert Hills property (please see link above).
+Foxborough residents are fortunate to have several beautiful conservation areas right in their own "back yard," including 1,800+ acres of Town owned conservation properties, several recreation areas, and almost 1,000 acres of State Forest (F. Gilbert Hills property; link above).

 Foxborough's Open Space and Recreation Plan (link, above) contains information about the Town's conservation and recreation areas, as well as other interesting facts about the Town, including historical background; geology, soils and topography; water resources; fisheries and wildlife; and unique environments.
 It also contains maps of several local conservation areas.

 Before visiting one of Foxborough's Town conservation areas, we ask that you please review the Conservation Land Rules and Regulations document, which is downloadable above).

 Downloadable maps of some of our conservation areas are included on this page for your convenience.
 The Conservation Commission is planning to create additional trail maps for several conservation areas, which will be added to this page under the "New Trail Map" section, above.
 Our first trail map (Sallie Property on Main Street), was created by the Commission's summer intern, Sarah Pierce, and was added to this site in January 2013.